How to take photos that sell a house or apartment in Colombia

 The spaces that matter most

 Main bathroom.
 The most ignored space and the one that generates the most distrust if it looks bad.
 Clean the mirror, fold the towels, close the toilet lid.
-Take the photo from the doorway or from the sink pointing toward the back.
+Take the photo from the door or from the sink pointing toward the back.

 Natural light is everything

-The correct angle for each space
+The right angle for each space

 I've been reviewing property listings for a while and these are the ones that appear most often:

-Vertical photos (portrait mode) for spaces.
+Vertical (portrait mode) photos for spaces.
 Rooms always look better in horizontal.
 The brain processes spaces that way.
 The only exception is very narrow closets or bathrooms.

 Before uploading: the five-second filter